makeabilitylab/physcomp/communication/p5js-paint-io.md

 <!-- TODO: possibly also show the SharpIR sensor as brush input? -->

-## Paint I/O : Adding in bidirectionality
+## PaintIO 3: Adding in bidirectionality

-Now that we have a basic end-to-end painting application with a custom input controller, let's add the following features:
+Now that we have a basic end-to-end painting application with a custom input controller, let's add some additional creative paint features, which will require updating both the p5.js and the Arduino apps:

 - **Bidirectional communication:** Allow the painter to set the brush type and fill mode both in p5.js and on the paint controller.
 - **Support four incoming brush properties**: From the Arduino to p5.js, we will receive a comma-separated string for the brush location, size, type, and fill mode: `xPosFrac, yPosFrac, sizeFrac, brushType, brushFillMode`.